ibrahimsaleem/EncoderThinking/README.md

 ---

-## What is AutoencoderThinkingMCP?
+## What is EncoderThinkingMCP?

-**AutoencoderThinkingMCP** is an advanced Model Context Protocol (MCP) server designed to empower both human and AI ML engineers.
+**EncoderThinkingMCP** is an advanced Model Context Protocol (MCP) server designed to empower both human and AI ML engineers.
 It provides:
 - Automated ML training path planning using Beam Search and Monte Carlo Tree Search (MCTS)
-- Step-by-step reasoning for autoencoder development, training, and evaluation
+- Step-by-step reasoning for encoder-decoder development, training, and evaluation
 - Training step scoring and prioritization
 - Tool recommendations for each step (e.g., PyTorch, TensorFlow, Keras, scikit-learn)
 - Framework-specific code generation and LLM prompts